mautic/developer-documentation-new/docs/rest_api/emails.rst

      - The ``BCC`` Email address if it's different than the one in the Mautic configuration
    * - ``useOwnerAsMailer``
      - boolean
-     - Whether or not contact owner should be used as mailer
+     - Should Mautic use the Contact owner as the sender of the Email
    * - ``utmTags``
      - array
-     - Array of UTM params, all of which are of type string.
+     - Array of UTM parameters, all of which are of type string.
 Options are: utmSource, utmMedium, utmCampaign, utmContent
    * - ``isPublished``
      - boolean
      - Published state